MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/activation-19.md

 >Applies To: Windows Server 2019, Windows Server 2016

 > [!NOTE]
-> It is highly recommended to implement ADBA (Active Directory Activation) instead of KMS, as well as migrating existing KMS for modern products to ADBA.<br/>
+> It is highly recommended to implement ADBA (Active Directory-Based Activation) instead of KMS, as well as migrating existing KMS for modern products to ADBA.<br/>
 > ADBA supports Windows Server 2012 and newer, Windows 8.1 and newer, as well as Office 2013 and newer.<br/>
 > One exception is Microsoft 365 Office Apps for Business, which can only be activated via the Internet.
 >